Tuan96/budgetapplestore/README.md

 ## Thoughts

-I built this website in Fall 2019 to learn more about HTML5 and CSS3. <br/> Figuring out CSS styles was the best take-away I got from this project.
+I built this website in Fall 2019 to learn more about HTML5 and CSS3. <br/> Figuring out how to use some of the more common CSS styles was the best take-away I got from this project.